 She graduated with a Bachelor Degree in Management from the University of Lethbridge, Canada in 1997.
 Upon her graduation in 1997, she joined our Group as Marketing Director and has since participated in various trade exhibitions and promotions locally and internationally.
-She is also the management representative of our Group's quality management system which led to the successful achievement of ISO 9002 quality system certification awarded by Lloyd's Register Quality Assurance to the Group in 1998.
+She is also the management representative of our Group's quality management system which led to the successful achievement of ISO 9002 quality system certification awarded by Lloyd's Register Quality Assurance to the Group in 1998 and ISO22000 for Food Safety Management System in 2013.
 She is responsible for the development and implementation of the marketing strategy and market development functions of our Group.

-Khaw Choon Choon, Jessy Malaysian, Aged 41 Executive Director
+Khaw Choon Choon, Jessy Malaysian, Aged 41 / Executive Director